 His teenage years were rough; he took to the streets and got into numerous fights.
 The one thing that kept him off the streets was boxing.
 It was a good outlet for his energy, so he stuck to it.

-Robert moved to Japan to continue to fight professionally, but when the Mt.
+Robert moved to Japan to continue to fight professionally, but when the 1991 Mt.
 Pinatubo volcano erupted in the Philippines and completely destroyed his family’s home, he was forced to give up his dream and look for steady income.
 He ended up working in the junkyard, and sent money home regularly.
 After his day job, he got paid to be a sparring partner for WBC World Champion Joichiro Tatsuyoshi.
 He came back to the Philippines and began coaching boxing to the street kids of his neighborhood, becoming a role model in his hometown.
-He then started managing and training Manny “King” Melchor until Manny captured the IBF World Champion and WBC International Champion titles.
+He then started managing and training Manny “King” Melchor until Manny captured the IBF World Championship and WBC International Championship titles.